dalxndr/NEURO140/README.md

-# NEURO140

-### Elastic Weight Consolidation (DeepMind Paper Implementation with Tensorflow)
+# Addressing the Stability-Plasticity Dilemma Through Elastic Weight Consolidation and Continual Learning Methods

 This is an implementation of "Overcoming catastrophic forgetting in neural networks" (https://arxiv.org/abs/1612.00796) for supervised learning in TensorFlow.
 Loosely inspired by Ari Seff's implementation for learning purposes.
+Coursework for NEURO 140: Biological and Artificial Intelligence (Harvard University).

 ### model.py:
   Defines a simple fully-connected network and methods to compute the diagonal of the Fisher information matrix.